ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 }
 ```

-As usual, create Spark session
+As usual, create a Spark session

 ```python
 from pyspark.sql import SparkSession